hackforla/tdm-calculator/Contributing.md

 ## To Contribute Code

-We use the individual person branch Git flow in order to adapt to a volunteering environment.
+We use the individual person branch Git flow in order to work to a volunteering environment.

 1. After cloning the repository, create a branch with your name.
 ```